phat-do-nyu/web-scraping/README.md

 # Instructions:

 1. Choose the neighborhood on StreetEasy
-2. Copy the URL of the results page into the code
+2. Run the code
-3. Run the Google Colab cells in order
+3. Enter the neighborhood into the console when prompted
 4. Get output of apartment listings

 # Code Explanation: